 As the name indicates, there is no cost to submit a FAFSA.
 Students will need to complete and submit a new FAFSA for every academic year they are requesting federal aid.

 The FAFSA is generally available as early as October 1 for the upcoming academic year.
 The federal deadline to file the FAFSA is June 30 following the academic year.
+(Note that the form for the 2024-2025 academic year is delayed until December; find out more about the FAFSA delay here.)
 However, schools and states might have their own FAFSA deadlines to qualify for non-federal aid.
 Ask your school about its FAFSA deadline and be aware of your state’s deadline on StudentAid.gov.

 Recommended: FAFSA Guide